The-Marcy-Lab-School/marcy-curriculum-docs/mod-1-javascript-fundamentals/old-4-control-flow.md

 * **Guard Clause** - A statement used to check if the remaining lines of code should be executed or not
 * **Scope** - Scope is the current context of execution in which values and expressions are "visible" or can be referenced

 ## Control Flow Review

-- Programs usually change their behavior based on inputs.
+- Programs are able to change their behavior based on the data used by the program (a.k.a. the "state" of the program).
 - Conditions and Booleans help decide if something is `true` or `false`.
 - Use `if/else`, `switch`, or ternary operators to decide what to do in a given situation.
 - They do this with Comparison Operators and Logical Operators which return a Boolean.